Tasnia16EEE/MTA-Ridership-Trends-and-Recovery-Analysis/README.md

-# MTA-Ridership-Trends-and-Recovery-Analysis - Support Future Modeling of Congestion Pricing Impacts
+# MTA Ridership Trends and Recovery Analysis - Support Future Modeling of Congestion Pricing Impacts

 This project analyzes the ridership trends of different modes of public transportation operated by the **Metropolitan Transportation Authority (MTA)** in New York City between **2020 and 2025**, focusing on the pandemic's impact and post-pandemic recovery.